Antony Szmierek

 Antony Szmierek is a fast-rising artist from Manchester, captivating audiences with thoughtful lyricism and engaging performances across rap, spoken word and dance music.

-An A-List artist on BBC Radio 6 Music and named as one of their Artists to Watch in 2024, Antony has also performed live in session at Maida Vale for BBC Radio 1, where he was playlisted as their Introducing Track of the Week, as well as Tune of the Week with the track ‘Dance Better’ as part of Radio 1’s Future Artists.
-His performance on Later… With Jools Holland marked a significant milestone in his career.
+Antony features as an A-List artist on BBC Radio 6 Music and was named as one of their ‘Artists to Watch in 2024’, he has also performed live in session at Maida Vale for BBC Radio 1, where he was playlisted as their Introducing ‘Track of the Week’, and ‘Tune of the Week’ with the track ‘Dance Better’ as part of Radio 1’s Future Artists.

 “The best thing I’ve heard all year.”
 Lauren Laverne, BBC 6Music